-Serving her wide clientele, she realised the Financial Road Map she proposed was similar for all the clients.
-Despite their unique journeys, the ultimate goal was the same for everyone: achieve “financial fitness”.
+Serving her wide clientele, she realized the Financial Road Map she proposed was similar for all the clients.
+Despite their unique journeys, the ultimate goal was the same for everyone: achieve “financial fitness.”
 Based on her experiences, she wrote the book we will review and summarise.

-For Shannon, financial fitness is a state where we are “capable of achieving our financial hopes and dreams, where we can live the life we want to live and feel comfortable doing it”.
-Based on the fact we have unique lives, our financial fitness is not the same for everyone.
+For Shannon, financial fitness is a state where we are “capable of achieving our financial hopes and dreams, where we can live the life we want to live and feel comfortable doing it.”
+Because we have unique lives, our financial fitness is not the same for everyone.

-As such, the first conversation we need to have is with ourselves, understanding what we want, and then discover what can be done about it.
-Shannon strongly makes the case that “we can’t always have what we want”, meaning that we can’t spend on every desire.
+As such, the first conversation we need to have is with ourselves, understand what we want, and then discover what can be done about it.
+Shannon strongly claims that “we can’t always have what we want”, meaning that we can’t spend on every desire.
 We need to choose and prioritize to secure a happy life.

 The author suggests:

 1) Make a list of: